MoaidHathot/Shubbak/README.md

 Shubbak (شبّاك, *"window"*) arranges your windows for you so you can stop dragging them around.
-It's keyboard-driven, it animates, and it ships with everything you need in the box — no second app to install before your desktop looks like a desktop.
+It's keyboard-driven, it animates, and it ships with everything you need in the box, no second app to install before your desktop looks like a desktop.

-If you already use **GlazeWM** or **komorebi**, the fastest way to describe Shubbak
-is: *a hybrid of the two.*

-- From **GlazeWM**, the batteries-included part.
-One config file.
-Keybindings are built in — no separate hotkey daemon.
-A bar you don't have to go and find.
-  Install it, run it, done.
-- From **komorebi**, the engine part.
-A real CLI, a JSON view of the whole window manager, and an event stream you can subscribe to and build on.

-Both of those projects are excellent and Shubbak wouldn't exist without them.
-The bet here is that you shouldn't have to pick between "it just works" and "I can script every inch of it."

 ## Demos